-John P. Cahill is counsel to the law firm of Norton Rose Fulbright where he concentrates on energy, environmental issues and is head of the firm's climate change practice group.
-He is also the co-founder of the Pataki-Cahill Group, a strategic consulting firm focusing on the economic and policy implications of domestic energy needs.
+Cahill previously served as the senior counsel to the law firm of Norton Rose Fulbright where he concentrated on energy and environmental issues and was head of the firm’s climate change practice group.
+He was also the cofounder of the Pataki-Cahill Group, a strategic consulting firm focusing on the economic and policy implications of domestic energy needs.

-Mr. Cahill currently serves on the board of trustees for the 9/11 Memorial Museum, the Elizabeth Seton Pediatric Center, the Adirondack Council, the Open Space Institute and he is the past president of the Friendly Sons of St. Patrick in Westchester County.
-He is a member of the board of directors for TBS International, an international shipping company and is also an adjunct professor at Pace University Law School, which awarded him a Juris Doctor degree in 1985 and a Masters of Law in environmental law in 1992.
-He received his B.A. in economics from Fordham University.
+Cahill currently serves on the board of trustees for the 9/11 Memorial & Museum, the Elizabeth Seton Pediatric Center, the Adirondack Council, the Open Space Institute, and he is the past president of the Friendly Sons of St. Patrick in Westchester County.
+He is a member of the board of directors for TBS International, an international shipping company, and is also an adjunct professor at Pace University Law School, which awarded him a Juris Doctor degree in 1985 and a Master of Law in environmental law in 1992.
+He received his BA in economics from Fordham University.

 He is an avid long-distance athlete, having completed several marathons and triathlons including the Lake Placid Ironman.